Baskerville: Metal type versions

-More loosely, the Scotch Roman genre of transitional types reflects the influence of Baskerville's work, with increasing influence of Didone type from the continent around the beginning of the nineteenth century; the font Georgia is influenced by this genre.
-Due to the cachet of the name, other completely unrelated designs were named 'Baskerville' in the hot metal period.
+More loosely, the Scotch Roman genre of transitional types reflects the influence of Baskerville's work, with increasing influence of Didone types from the continent around the beginning of the nineteenth century; the Georgia typeface is influenced by this genre.
+Due to the cachet of the name, some completely unrelated designs were named 'Baskerville' in the hot metal period.

 Cold type versions

 As it had been a standard type for many years, Baskerville was widely available in cold type.
 Alphatype, Autologic, Berthold, Compugraphic, Dymo, Star/Photon, Harris, Mergenthaler, MGD Graphic Systems, Varityper, Hell AG and Monotype, all sold the face under the name Baskerville, while Graphic Systems Inc. offered the face as Beaumont.

 Digital versions

 As a somewhat precise design that emphasises contrast between thick and thin strokes, modern designers may prefer different revivals for different text sizes, printing methods and onscreen display, since a design intended to appear elegant in large text sizes could look too spindly for body text.
 Factors which would be taken into account include compensation for size and ink spread, if any (the extent of which depends on printing methods and type of paper used; it does not occur on screens).
 Among digitisations, František Štorm's extremely complete range of versions is particularly praised for featuring three optical sizes, the text version having thicker strokes to increase legibility as metal type does.
 Meanwhile, the common digitisation of Baskerville Old Face bundled with many Microsoft products features dramatic contrasts between thin and thick strokes.
 This makes it most suited to headings, especially since it does not have an italic.

 Another common question facing revivals is what to do with some letters such as 'N' in italics.
 On faithful revivals such as the Storm digitisation (shown at top right) they have a swash, but this may be thought too distracting for general use or to space poorly in all-caps text.
 Accordingly, many revivals substitute (or offer as an alternate) capitals without swashes.

 Dieter Hofrichter, who assisted Günter Gerhard Lange in designing a Baskerville revival for Berthold around 1980, commented:

 We went to Birmingham where we saw original prints by Baskerville.
 I was quite astounded by how sharp the printing of his specimens is.
 They are razor-sharp: it almost hurt your eyes to see them.
 So elegant and high-contrast!
 He showed in this way what he could achieve.
 That was Baskerville's ideal - but not necessarily right for today.

 Many companies have provided digital releases (some of older Baskerville revivals), including Linotype, URW++, Bitstream and SoftMaker as well as many others.
 These may have varying features, for example some lacking small caps.
 Monotype Baskerville is installed on Macs as part of macOS, while many Windows computers receive Moore's adaptation under the name of Baskerville Old Face in the URW digitisation (that described above) without an italic or bold weight.